JamesDaron/osticket-prereqs/README.md

 <a href="https://imgur.com/9HTz9T3"><img src="https://i.imgur.com/9HTz9T3.jpg" title="source: imgur.com" /></a>
 </p>
 <p>
-Excellent.
-Now that you have enabled IIS we need to install Web Platform Installer.
-I have provided a link here: https://drive.google.com/drive/u/0/folders/1APMfNyfNzcxZC6EzdaNfdZsUwxWYChf6 That link will provide you with all of the material you need to download to get osTicket up and running.
-Simply click the link and install the Web Platform Installer
+Now that you have enabled IIS you will need to install Web Platform Installer.
+A link below has been provided: https://drive.google.com/drive/u/0/folders/1APMfNyfNzcxZC6EzdaNfdZsUwxWYChf6 This link will provide you with material that is required to download osTicket and continue the setup process.
+Once inside the provided link, click and install Web Platform Installer
 </p>
 <br />